andershow09/form-errors/README.md

       <form-errors [control]="formLogin.controls.email" required="Campo obrigatório"></form-errors>
   ```

-  In your .ts, declare your initialize your formGroup by validating the fields according to rules applicable to each field;
+  In your .ts, declare and initialize your formGroup by validating the fields according to rules applicable to each field;

   Ex: